naredula-jana/Jiny-Kernel/README.md

  - Jiny is a  unix like kernel with same interface similar to linux, linux app can directly run on it without recompiling.
  - Designed from ground up: It is designed from the ground up to give superior performance on vm.
 The performance gain will come from reducing memory and cpu overhead when compare to traditional os like linux,freebsd etc.
  - High priority versus normal priority apps: The apps running on Jiny OS are divided in to high priority and normal priority.
-     - **High priority App**: Runs single app in ring-0, kernel cooperates to give maximum performance.
-Any linux app can be converted in to high priority app by recompiling.
+     - **High priority App**: Runs single app in ring-0, kernel cooperates to give maximum performance by reducing memory and cpu overhead.
+Any linux app can be converted in to high priority app by recompiling without any modification.
 Recompilation is required as the syscalls in libc need to be modified.
-App will launched by starting Jiny vm using qemu/kvm.
-Currently Jiny can accomidate only one high priority app.
+App will be launched by starting Jiny vm using qemu/kvm.
+Currently Jiny can accommodate only one high priority app.
 The performance will be high when compare to the similar app in the linux/freebsd vm because of efficient cpu and memory utilization.
 In apps that have high system call usage the performance will be better even when compare to the same app on the metal.
-JVM,memcached etc  are well suitable to run as high priority app.
+JVM, memcached etc  are well suitable to run as high priority app.
      - **Normal priority app**: can run large in number like any traditional unix system in ring-3 with performance less when compare to high priority app.